magnusviri/tea-notes/README.md

 ## Tea PATH

 Note, tea doesn't add anything it installs to the PATH.
-That means you must use tea to run stuff installed by tea unless you do something yourself.
-You can't just add a single bin directory either.
+That means you must use tea to run stuff installed by tea or fix this yourself.
+You can't just add a single bin directory to the PATH either.
 Each item is split into it's domain and versions and they each have their own bin directory.

 Here's some ideas to solve this.